John Prescott: Television appearances

-In June 2008, Prescott made a cameo appearance, playing a policeman, in the BBC Radio 4 adaptation of Robert Tressell's The Ragged Trousered Philanthropists.
+In June 2008, Prescott made a cameo appearance, playing a policeman, in the BBC Radio 4 adaptation of Robert Tressell's The Ragged-Trousered Philanthropists.
 In 2009, he made a brief cameo appearance as himself in the final episode of the BBC Three comedy series Gavin & Stacey (this referred to a running joke in the show regarding a relationship the character Nessa had had with him many years previously).
 Beginning on 7 January 2011, Prescott appeared in a TV advert for price comparison website moneysupermarket.com, along with comedian Omid Djalili, which gently mocks events in his political career.
-On 27 February 2011, he appeared on the BBC's Top Gear as the "Star in the Reasonably Priced Car", where he set a lap time of 1.56.7, the second slowest in a Kia Ceed.
+On 27 February 2011, he appeared on the BBC's Top Gear as the "Star in the Reasonably Priced Car", where he set a lap time of 1.56.7, the second-slowest lap in a Kia Ceed.
 He also engaged in a discussion with host Jeremy Clarkson regarding his time in Government.
-He appeared as himself in the 2014 Comic Relief film David Walliams' Exes.

 In October and November 2008, Prescott was the subject of a two-part documentary, Prescott: the Class System and Me, on BBC Two, looking at the class system in Britain, and asking whether it still exists.
 In 2009, he featured in the BBC Wales TV series Coming Home about his Welsh family history, with roots in Prestatyn and Chirk.
 In October 2009, he was featured in another BBC Two documentary, Prescott: The North/South Divide, in which he and his wife Pauline explored the current state of the North-South Divide from their perspective as Northern Englanders long used to living in the south of the country.

+In April 2015, Prescott appeared as a guest on the television panel show Have I Got News For You.
+During the episode he had a "pretty heated" interaction with team captain Ian Hislop.

-In 2019, Prescott hosted the television series Made in Britain, which explored the manufacturing of some of Britain's favourite foods.
+In 2019, Prescott hosted the television series Made in Yorkshire (also known as Made in Britain: Yorkshire) for Channel 5, in which he explored the manufacturing of some of Britain's favourite foods.